 Our definition of community is a group of people who share something in common and have the potential to act together.
 Songs of Adaptation interacts in communities in many ways.
 Our home within Future Generations University provides a foundation in SEED-SCALE methodology for supporting community development, using methodologies designed specifically to address Sustainable Development Goals.
-As a University we focus on Research, Learning, and Action.
+As a University, we focus on Research, Learning, and Action.
 Songs of Adaptation conducts research, provides training, and facilitates action.

 Communities in remote villages of the Himalaya are engaged in Songs of Adaptation through participation in data collection, climate change awareness training, and SEED-SCALE training.
 Songs of Adaptation creates a two way bridge between researchers and community members, both learning from each other.
 The stories from the community inform research, and relevant research results are returned to the community in accessible summaries.

 In the United States, community engagement has thus-far focused on middle-school students.
 Observation stations have been established at North Bay Education, Inc. on the Chesapeake Bay and Experience Learning at the highest point in West Virginia and headwaters of the Potomac River.
 Collaboration with these educational intuitions will allow thousands of students to participate in Songs of Adaptation each year.

 Communities of all sizes and varieties can participate in the global Songs of Adaptation project to better understand their place in the world and support evidence-based decision making for adapting to anthropogenic and climate changes.